manpubpint/dafuq/README.md

 dafuq.txt - the howto itself. git clone, or cut and paste, and print or mail to yourself.
 Whichever works for you.

+spec.txt - an example specification of your social's requirements, as described in DAFUQ.
+Hack it to bits according to your needs, and print multiple copies.

 -------